Rose Norman: Finding Lesbian Community in Alabama

 MM: After you graduated?

 RN: I didn’t know what I wanted to do.
 At first, I thought I wanted to do journalism.
-They didn’t offer a major in journalism at Judson College, only English.
+They didn’t offer a major in journalism at Judson, only English.
 I had one journalism course.
 At that point, I didn’t think I wanted to teach.
 I thought that I wanted to write, or to do something other than teaching.

 Fortunately for me, the professor in charge of my major had figured out that I should go to graduate school, helping me to get a scholarship to the University of Alabama.
 I had applied to some other graduate programs, and the University of Alabama was the only place I got funding.
 Therefore, I went to the University of Alabama, and I got a master’s degree in English.
 The second year I was there, I was a teaching assistant (TA), which paid for my tuition, because my scholarship had run out.
 By then, I thought, okay, this is the way to go.
 I got a full-time job teaching in South Carolina at another women’s college, Winthrop College, a state-supported college, which is now a coed university.
 That was a really good job.